jacobdstephens/pulsewrapper_dextools/README.md

 ## Features

 - Connect to a wallet using RainbowKit.
-- Wrap ETH to WETH.
+- Wrap PLS to WETH.
-- Unwrap WETH to ETH.
+- Unwrap WETH to PLS.
 - Display current PLS and WETH prices.
 - View a DEXTools chart for the PLS/WETH pair.
 - Toggle between light and dark mode.